isuretpolos/AetherOneGo/go/ui/README.md

 ```

 # Design
 I use Blender for the scene.
+You could use theoretically any other 3D application like Maya or Cinema4D.

-Export the blender scene as a glTF file, specifically as glp binary format, into the folder public/models.
+Export the scene as a glTF file, specifically as glp binary format, into the folder public/models.
+Please don't remove lights and camera, because they will be imported too into the three.js scene.
+Else they would missing and you're scene does not work anymore.

 Check it with https://threejs.org/editor/, just drag and drop the glTF file into the editor.
 See if everything looks good.
 Note the the lights might be too strong.
 I already included a fix in the main.js during loading the scene.